osduncan/osduncan/README.md

 # 🌸✨ Hi, I'm Livvy! ✨🌸
-Currently studying abroad at the University of Manchester.
 Pursuing a degree in international relations and business data analytics.
+Currently studying abroad at The University of Manchester.

 ## 📚 Academic Focus

-- **International Relations**
+- **International Relations** 🌐
   Exploring global governance, diplomacy, and the evolving dynamics of power.

-- **Data Analytics & Business Intelligence**
+- **Data Analytics & Business Intelligence** 📊
   Learning to interpret, visualise, and communicate data that matters.

-- **Computer Information Systems**
+- **Computer Information Systems** 💻
   Building a technical foundation in databases, systems thinking, and analytics tools.

+  - **Business** 🩰
+  Studying organisational strategy, global markets, and the role of innovation and technology in shaping modern enterprises.

 ## 🧰 Tools & Skills